-Earners' A Account Motor Vehicle Account Year Accrued assets (\$m) Claim costs (\$m) Surplus assets (\$m) Funding ratio (A/B) Accru asset (\$m) Claim costs (\$m) Surplus assets 5 (\$m) Funding ratio Α В 2022/23 14,983 13,111 1,871 114% 15,41 6 12,828 2,587 120% 2023/24 15,207 13,770 1,437 110% 15,57 3 13,158 2,415 118% 2024/25 15,538 14,476 1,062 107% 15,74 7 13,526 2,221 116%
+Work Account Motor Vehicle Account Year Accrued assets (\$m) Claim costs (\$m) Surplus assets (\$m) Funding ratio (A/B) Accrued assets (\$m) Claim costs (\$m) Surplus assets 5 (\$m) Funding ratio A В 2022/23 11,517 8,884 2,633 130% 15,416 12,828 2,587 120% 2023/24 11,476 8,992 2,484 128% 15,573 13,158 2,415 118% 2024/25 11,453 9,129 2,325 125% 15,747 13,526 2,221 116%

-The Outstanding Claims Liability (the future cost of claims the Account already has at the beginning of the year)
+^{}The Outstanding Claims Liability (the future cost of claims the Account already has at the beginning of the year)

-Influences and pressures on the levied Accounts funded by households
+Influences and Pressures on the Levied Accounts Funded by Businesses

 Since the last levy consultation in 2018, changes in the economy, claim costs and changes to the Government's funding policy have influenced the cost of new claims and the level of surplus assets in the Accounts.
-The table below details these changes and their effects on the Earners' and Motor Vehicle Accounts.
+The table below details these changes and their effects on the Work and Motor Vehicle Accounts.

-Influences and pressures Earners' Account (injuries to workers that happen outside work) Motor Vehicle Account (road-related injuries) Higher claim costs More claims, payments made for longer timeframes, and higher average payments.
-A higher-than-expected number of 'sensitive claims' (ie, claims for physical or mental injuries following criminal acts, including sexual violence).
+Influences and pressures Work Account (injuries to workers that happen at work) Motor Vehicle Account (road-related injuries) Higher claim costs More claims, payments made for longer timefr rames, and higher average payments.
+More claims for serious injuries than expected.
 Increases in the costs of serious-injury claims (ie, claims for injuries that cause long-term effects and disabilities, including spinal and traumatic brain injuries).
-A higher-than-expected average cost of payments for claims for serious injury care (ie, increased rehabilitation costs).
 Increases in bulk-funded claim costs, including emergency care and Public Health Acute Services.
-Discount rates and forecast investment returns The changes in discount rates 6 and lower experimentation increase the amount that must be collected in cted returns from our investments in the future levies to meet the future costs of claims.
+Discount rates and forecast investment returns The changes in discount rates 6 and lower experince as the amount that must be collected in ected returns from our investments in the future levies to meet the future costs of claims.
 Current funding of Accounts In the past three years the value of ACC's assets has increased by more than the negative movement in liabilities from changes in discount rates.
 This means the funding positions of the levied Accounts (ie, the Work, Earners' and Motor Vehicle Accounts) are strong.
-Funding Policy changes the levied Accounts (ie, the Work, Earners' and Motor Vehicle Accounts) are strong.
-The Government made changes to the Funding Policy Statement in 2019.
-These included removing some risk margins 7 and reducing the funding ratio target to 100% for all Accounts.
-It means the levied Accounts' funding positions are strong.
+Funding Policy changes The Government made changes to the Funding removing some risk margins and reducing the It means the levied Accounts' funding position e funding ratio target to 100% for all Accounts. s are strong.

-Combined, these influences calculate the average levy rate needed to cover the costs of future injuries each year.
+Combined, these influences calculate the average levy rate needed to cover the costs of future injuries.

 As at 30 June 2021, ACC had a surplus of funds and used them to offset some of these costs.
-We did not have enough funds to hold levy rates steady and therefore had to recommend increases for the Earners' and Motor Vehicle Account levies.
+We had enough funds to recommend a decrease in the Work Account levy, but not enough to recommend a further decrease in the Motor Vehicle Account levy.

-Final (prescribed) levy rates
+Final (Prescribed) Levy Rates

-After considering advice from ACC and the Ministry of Business, Innovation and Employment, as well as feedback from levy payers, the Government has decided to increase the levy rates for workers in line with the recommendations of the Funding Policy Statement.
-This decision will reduce the future risks to levy payers of:
+After considering advice from ACC and the Ministry of Business, Innovation and Employment, as well as feedback from levy payers, the Government has decided to decrease the average levy to 63 cents and hold it there for the next three years.
+This will see the surplus funds being used more quickly than they would using the funding policy settings.